hanadrizz/The-Barkeeper/README.md

 ------------ | -------------
-balance | Displays the user's balance bal | See ^balance mine | Roll for a chance to get money or nothing.
+balance | Displays the user's balance bal | See ^balance leaderboard | Displays the top 5 richest users on the server mine | Roll for a chance to get money or nothing.
 Chances depend on which pickaxe you own shop list | Shows a list of items you can buy in the shop shop buy [item] | Buys the item if you have enough